Downloading AREDN® Firmware

 The latest AREDN® firmware contains features which are inherited from the newest OpenWRT upstream releases.
 The OpenWRT *Release Notes* describe these new features.
 One important change is the inclusion of new target architectures for the firmware.
 The legacy “ar71xx” target has been retired and is replaced by the “ath79” and “ipq40xx” targets.

 All supported devices have been migrated to the new targets.
 You should select the latest recommended target image based on the type of hardware on which it will be installed.
 Refer to the latest Supported Devices in order to ensure you have the correct firmware image for your specific device.

-To download the Nightly Build, navigate to the Software > Nightly Builds link on the AREDN® website.
-Nightly Build filenames are prefixed with aredn-XXXX-yyyyyyy, where XXXX identifies the build number and yyyyyyy is a unique software commit identifier.
-You will find the most recent README file, a cumulative list of the changes included in the CHANGELOG, the most recent list of SUPPORTED_DEVICES, and a link to download the firmware.
+To download the Nightly Build directly, navigate to http://downloads.arednmesh.org/snapshots/targets/.
+Nightly Build filenames are prefixed with the firmware build date and a unique software commit identifier.
 As explained above, select the correct target and subtarget for the device you will be flashing.
 To return your device to the current stable release, download the correct Stable Release firmware and reflash your device.